 Personnel is policy.
 Sanders could offer a clearer vision of what he’d want for his administration by describing his likely appointment criteria.
 Would he appoint people to the Federal Reserve who believe in breaking up the banks?
 Would he appoint people to the Department of Justice who take mass incarceration as the threat it is?
 President Sanders is unlikely to get Medicare for All, but he will have to make appointments.
 This would also hopefully start locking Clinton into specifics on the people she’d put in place if she becomes president—a question that still worries many progressives and liberals.

-As Director of Roosevelt’s Macroeconomic Analysis and Progressive Thought teams, Mike Konczal leads research focused on achieving full employment, building an economy that truly works for everybody, and developing the next generation of economic ideas.
+As Director of Roosevelt’s Macroeconomic Analysis team, Mike Konczal leads research focused on achieving full employment, building an economy that truly works for everybody, and developing the next generation of economic ideas.